Democratic Union (Russia)

 The main statutory task of the party "liquidation of the totalitarian state" was accomplished in 1991, after which the party's program, tested in political battles, was actually copied by all parties officially registered in the territory of the former USSR.

-In 2014, after the death of the leader of the movement, Valeriya Novodvorskaya, the movement ceased to exist.
+On 12 July 2014, after the death of the leader of the movement, Valeriya Novodvorskaya, the movement ceased to exist.